Marion Peckham Egan School of Nursing and Health Studies

 Mission Statement

-Consistent with the mission of Fairfield University to develop men and women for others, the Marion Peckham Egan School of Nursing and Health Studies inspires students to become leaders across social and healthcare environments.
+Consistent with the mission of Fairfield University to develop individuals for others, the Marion Peckham Egan School of Nursing and Health Studies inspires students to become leaders across social and healthcare environments.
 These students are actively engaged with faculty in practice, policy, scholarship and service.
 As a modern Jesuit institution, a central focus of our care is to improve health outcomes with particular attention to the needs of the underserved or vulnerable populations.

 Vision Statement